Alex-Rakin/Project_cardiovascular_diseases/README.md

 If a participant reported memory loss and his cognitive tests' scores were < 26 points for MoCA and / or < 29 points for MMSE, he was diagnosed with **moderate cognitive impairment**.

-Individuals with subjective and mild cognitive impairment were merged into **'CI'** group.

 ## Methods